-- They may suggest medications or supplements to help your pet relax.
-For instance, dexmedetomidine oromucosal gel, designed to be absorbed through the gums, can help pets who are fearful of loud or unexpected noises. - They might recommend working with a veterinary behaviorist or rewards-based trainer who can help you recognize and anticipate a pet's fears and modify them using techniques like counterconditioning and desensitization.
+They might recommend working with a veterinary behaviourist or rewards-based trainer who can help you recognize and anticipate a pet's fears and modify them using techniques like counterconditioning and desensitization.

-SET UP A SOOTHING SANCTUARY
+SET UP A SOOTHING SANCTUAR

 With a little know-how, you can drown out extraneous noise, block flashing lights, and naturally calm your dog and cat.